Introduction: How to Develop Your Own DIY Prosthetic Based on Your Needs.

 Step 6: The Final?
 Design, and Use. (have Not Yet Got to This Part But This Is How It Should Go)

 Build and assemble your finished design in higher quality materials.
-(I'll be printing parts in a carbon fiber filament.)
+(I'll be printing parts in a carbon fiber or glass fiber filament.)

 Use your new assistive device, (prosthetic, what ever you want to call it).